 What is a Design Challenge?

 A Design Challenge is a problem-based learning experience.
-During the 2015-2016 school year Norton Gusky developed two design challenges for the Energy Innovation Center (EIC) of Pittsburgh and the Parkway West Career and Technology Center (PWCTC) consortium of schools.
-For the 2016-2017 school year Norton plans to develop and coordinate four additional Design Challenges for the EIC/PWCTC project.
+From 2015-2018 Norton Gusky developed ten design challenges for the Energy Innovation Center (EIC) of Pittsburgh and the Parkway West Career and Technology Center (PWCTC) consortium of schools.
 All of the EIC/ PWCTC challenges are based on real-world problems that relate to the EIC and its partners or PWCTC.
 The EIC/PWCTC Design Challenges bring together multiple groups of students from different schools who work as consultants for a client.
 The consulting teams must collaborate and produce a proposal for the problem identified in a Request for Proposal (RFP).
 The EIC/PWCTC Design Challenges are NOT a competition; they’re a collaborative problem-solving experience that addresses a real world problem with a human focus.
 The Design Challenges use a Project-based Learning framework and tap into strategies from Human Centered Design.
 The consulting teams share their proposed solution with the client(s) and experts who provide feedback and evaluate the solution for possible implementation to solve the real world problem identified in the RFP.

 What is the role of the client?